 Provides special features to help app developers test and diagnose their apps.
 This menu may be initially hidden.

-Contains some information about your device and the version of Android running on it.
+Contains some information about your device status, the version of Android running on it and other diagnostic information.

 Some of Android's settings can be found outside of the system Settings menu, located within built-in apps instead, such as the Phone app.